|22.60%||Deutsche Bahn AG|

 CHIEF EXECUTIVE OFFICER

-Harry Müller is Chief Operating Officer at Eurofima, responsible for Treasury, Capital Markets and Middle Office.
-Harry joined EUROFIMA’s Management on January 1st 2018, having previously served on the Board of Directors of EUROFIMA since 2011.
+Harry Müller is Chief Executive Officer at EUROFIMA.
+Harry joined initially EUROFIMA’s Management as a Chief Operating Officer on January 1st 2018, having previously served on the Board of Directors of EUROFIMA since 2011.
 Before joining EUROFIMA’s Management, he was Head of Corporate Treasury at SBB, the Swiss Federal Railway.Read more

 CHIEF FINANCIAL OFFICER